 The Bylaw requires one parking space per unit for multi-unit dwellings.
-We propose 16 parking spaces for the project, including two accessible ADA spaces.
-This meets the minimum requirement for a 16-unit building.
-The parking spaces are minimum nine feet by 18 feet with a 22-foot aisle, except for the easterly three spaces as noted above.
+We propose 14 parking spaces for the project, including two accessible ADA spaces.
+This meets the minimum requirement for a 14-unit building.
+The parking spaces are minimum nine feet by 18 feet with a 22-foot aisle, except for the easternmost space as noted above.
 Snow storage area is provided in the proposed green spaces to the east and west of the parking lot.
 Site lighting for the parking lot will be mounted on the building and be downcast with fully cutoff optics.

 A new dumpster enclosure with a screening fence will be located at the west end of the parking lot, outside of the side setback.
-It is not possible to locate the parking lot or dumpster enclosure to the side or rear of the building due to the encroachment of the existing building on the setbacks, the location of the vehicle access to the site, and the protected wetland.
+It is not possible to locate the parking lot or dumpster enclosure to the side or rear of the building due to the encroachment of the existing building on the setbacks, the location of the vehicle access to the site, ADA access requirements, and the protected wetland.

-Adequacy of landscaping, screening, and setbacks in regard to achieving maximum compatibility and protection of adjacent property
+C. Adequacy of landscaping, screening, and setbacks in regard to achieving maximum compatibility and protection of adjacent property

 The proposed project reduces the area of the existing parking lot in front of the building, thereby increasing compatibility with adjacent property.
-No landscaping is proposed between the building and the road due to the need to provide adequate snow storage without impeding site distances along Grandview Avenue and between Grandview Avenue and Highland Avenue.
+One crabapple tree is proposed along the road frontage to the east of the reconfigured parking area.
+No additional landscaping is proposed between the building and the road due to the need to provide adequate snow storage without impeding site distances along Grandview Avenue and between Grandview Avenue and Highland Avenue.
 Two of the existing trees to the south of the building will need to be removed to allow construction of the addition.
 These will be replaced with new trees of similar mature size.